CodrixWorkspace/KnowledgeBase/articles/spring_boot_gradle.md

 curl http://localhost:8080
 ```

-You would see the below message
+You should see the following message:

 ```shell
 Greeting from TechSpark
 ```

-I hope this article has refreshed your skills or introduced you to a few new tricks for building Spring Boot projects with Gradle from scratch.
-Whether you’re a seasoned developer or just starting with Spring Boot, taking the time to create a project manually helps deepen your understanding and gives you greater control over your setup.

-To streamline your future projects, I recommend creating a skeleton repository with all the basic configurations and dependencies you frequently use.
-This will save you time and effort when starting new services.
+Whether you're a seasoned developer or just starting with Spring Boot, creating a project manually can deepen your understanding and give you greater control over your setup.
+To streamline your future projects, consider creating a skeleton repository with all the basic configurations and dependencies you frequently use.
+This can save you time and effort when starting new services.

-You can find the final code at : 👉 [My Spring Boot Skeleton Repository](https://github.com/TechSparkWorkspace/tspark-springboot-gradle.git)
+You can find the final code at: [My Spring Boot Skeleton Repository](https://github.com/TechSparkWorkspace/tspark-springboot-gradle.git).